Report: Biden Considering Appointing Samantha Power as Head of USAID

 Samantha Power served as U.S. ambassador to the United Nations under former President Obama.
 In that position, she argued to use force in Libya to prevent dictator Muammar Gaddafi from attacking his own people in 2011.

-Following NATO’s invention in Libya, the country became a destabilized hotbed for terrorists.
+Following NATO’s intervention in Libya, the country became a destabilized hotbed for terrorists.
 A year later, on September 11, 2012, terrorists attacked a U.S. diplomatic post in Benghazi, leading to the deaths of four Americans.

 Like former National Security Adviser Susan Rice, whom Biden appointed to his administration last week, Power was another Obama administration official who unmasked members of the Trump transition team.